Good thinking digital wellbeing service

 - Provides wellbeing at scale.

 Good Thinking is much more than a website.
-Our destination partnerships mean we are serving Londoners with top quality assessed interventions, such as Sleepio, thereby offering unlimited access to evidence-based self-managed CBT to the whole of London.
+Our destination partnerships mean we are serving Londoners with top quality assessed interventions, such as Sleepio and Be Mindful, thereby offering unlimited access to evidence-based self-managed cognitive behaviour therapy (CBT) to the whole of London.